Thank you to everyone who shared their feedback during community consultation. See the changes we made based on your feedback.

 Of those who participated in the survey:

-- the majority live in Camberwell (22%), Hawthorn (18%) and Kew (9%), with 2% live outside Boroondara.
+- The majority live in Camberwell (22%), Hawthorn (18%) and Kew (9%), with 2% living outside Boroondara.
 People from all suburbs in Boroondara participated.

 Petitions